Snowflake-Labs/terraform-provider-snowflake/docs/resources/oauth_integration_for_custom_clients.md

 - `enabled` (String) Specifies whether this OAuth integration is enabled or disabled.
 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.
 - `network_policy` (String) Specifies an existing network policy.
 This network policy controls network traffic that is attempting to exchange an authorization code for an access or refresh token or to use a refresh token to obtain a new access token.
 - `oauth_allow_non_tls_redirect_uri` (String) If true, allows setting oauth_redirect_uri to a URI not protected by TLS.
 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.
 - `oauth_client_rsa_public_key` (String) Specifies a Base64-encoded RSA public key, without the -----BEGIN PUBLIC KEY----- and -----END PUBLIC KEY----- headers.
 External changes for this field won't be detected.
-In case you want to apply external changes, you can re-create the resource using `terraform taint`.
+In case you want to apply external changes, you can re-create the resource manually using "terraform taint".
 - `oauth_client_rsa_public_key_2` (String) Specifies a Base64-encoded RSA public key, without the -----BEGIN PUBLIC KEY----- and -----END PUBLIC KEY----- headers.
 External changes for this field won't be detected.
-In case you want to apply external changes, you can re-create the resource using `terraform taint`.
+In case you want to apply external changes, you can re-create the resource manually using "terraform taint".
 - `oauth_enforce_pkce` (String) Boolean that specifies whether Proof Key for Code Exchange (PKCE) should be required for the integration.
 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.
 - `oauth_issue_refresh_tokens` (String) Specifies whether to allow the client to exchange a refresh token for an access token when the current access token has expired.
 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.
 - `oauth_refresh_token_validity` (Number) Specifies how long refresh tokens should be valid (in seconds).
 OAUTH_ISSUE_REFRESH_TOKENS must be set to TRUE.